GLOSSARY OF TERMS

 Endometriosis: A painful condition characterised by the abnormal presence of endometrial (uterine lining) tissue outside the uterus, such as on the ovary, colon, or bladder.

-Estrogen therapy (ET): Estrogen-containing products that are used in the treatment of perimenopausal and menopausal symptoms.
-Estrogen taken by itself for the treatment of menopausal symptoms is also called MHT (menopause hormone therapy).
+Oestrogen therapy (HRT): Oestrogen and progestogen-containing products that are used in the treatment of perimenopausal and menopausal symptoms.
+Oestrogen taken by itself for the treatment of menopausal symptoms is only for women who have had their uterus removed.

 Fracture: To break a bone.

-Fragility fracture: Term used to describe a fracture that occurs with very little trauma or force from a standing position or less.
+Fragility fracture/ Low trauma fracture/ Osteoporotic fracture: Term used to describe a fracture that occurs with very little trauma or force, from a standing position or less.
 A force that is usually not great enough to cause broken bones, usually indicating that the bone is weak.
-Also known as a low trauma fracture or an Osteoporotic fracture.

 Growth hormone: Hormone secreted by the pituitary gland and especially important for bone growth during puberty.